iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.soc.mycolorado 1 reviews"/>
 </p>

+> Pretty useless.
+Immediately upon installing and creating the account I'm already getting a message that user name and password are incorrect.
+Complete waste of time.<br> :date: __2021-02-11 18:37:05__

+> Horrible.
+I'd give you negatives if I could.<br> :date: __2021-02-11 00:57:16__

 > I have a LG V60.
 During the selfie facial rocognition the picture oval stays black like its not connecting to my camera.
 I gave the app all permissions it needs.<br> :date: __2021-02-04 17:37:12__

 > Worst app layout, I have seen in a few years.
 Taxes five minutes to set up, if you have 5 bars.
 Is heavy, and has minimal, albeit, important use...<br> :date: __2021-02-04 06:38:23__